-Enter a life coach; who by definition is, a person who counsels and motivates clients on matters having to do with their careers or personal challenges.
+Enter a life coach, who by definition is a person who counsels and motivates clients on matters having to do with their careers or personal challenges.
 Not unlike a friend, right?
 A couple of years ago, I decided I needed a little direction with my evolving life.
-I was separated, and my nest was newly empty.
+I was recently separated, and my nest was newly empty.
 Travel was a great escape, but it didn’t solve my dilemma: who was I, and where does one go from here?
 My story isn’t much different from most.
 I’m guilty of being stuck in a rut and putting off “XYZ” because I didn’t have the tools to achieve my goals or ambitions.
 Not knowing my full potential, I let fear get in the way of my success.

 Susan has a long list of credentials and is committed to helping people realize their full potential and live their best authentic lives.
 She brings twenty years of strategic HR experience with global organizations, working with leaders and CEOs and mentoring women.
-Susan is a certified practitioner in Myers-Briggs Type Indicator (MBTI) and Striving Styles Personality System (SSPS).
-Her most recent endeavours are her Striving Styles “This Is You” eight-week webinar workshops, helping you discover your personality type, and coaching you on how it affects your relationships, career and life.
+Susan is certified in Myers-Briggs Type Indicator (MBTI) and Striving Styles Personality System (SSPS).
+Her most recent endeavours are her Striving Styles “This Is You” eight-week webinar workshops, helping you discover your personality type and coaching you on how it affects your relationships, career and life.
 Sign me up!

-Susan led a small group of us, in a step-by-step journey of self-discovery, we uncovered our behaviour patterns, and she helped us tap into our true potential.
+Susan led a small group of us on a step-by-step journey of self-discovery, we uncovered our behaviour patterns, and she helped us tap into our true potential.
 Once we determined our Striving Styles, we were well on our way to the next phase, becoming the best version of ourselves!
 Honestly, this eight-week webinar was just what I needed, discovering my strengths and weaknesses, and leaving me more confident, focused, and best of all, I had a plan!

 “DREAM.
 PLAN.
 DO.”

-I recently struggled with preparing a business plan, overwhelmed by my thoughts and ideas; I didn’t have a clear direction.
+I recently struggled with preparing a business plan, overwhelmed by my thoughts and ideas; I lacked direction.
 Susan was instrumental in helping me get back on track and put those ideas into action.
 BTW, getting help is not a sign of weakness; in fact, I’ve had a few touchpoints with Susan on related issues since my workshop.
 I recognize I tend to undermine myself, often getting frustrated and forgetting, “why am I doing this?”
 Before you know it, I’ve played an entire conversation in my head about “failing” and “it will never happen,” I succumb to my negativity and do nothing.
 Sound familiar?

 “REMEMBER WHY YOU STARTED”

 Most importantly, my new relationship is my redo—this time, learning from my past and improving on going forward.
 The classic saying, “doing the same thing over and over again and expecting a different result is insanity.”
 While I have learned a lot about myself, I am continually learning more.
 I would be naive to think I didn’t need a little tweaking along the way.
-I can’t wait for life to get back to something resembling normal, it’s been a while.
+I can’t wait for life to get back to something resembling normal.
+It’s been a while.
 As for those plans and dreams?
 I’m ready and excited to tackle!

-“Im known for balancing pragmatism, openness, and integrity with warmth, compassion, and humour.”
+“I’m known for balancing pragmatism, openness, and integrity with warmth, compassion, and humour.”